Skip to main content

 Every instance has a status that reflects its current lifecycle state.

 The instance has been created but has not yet received its first SDK connection.
 This is the initial state after creation.
-Once the SDK successfully bootstraps with the instance’s key, the status transitions to active.What you can do: Generate bootstrap keys, initialize memory architecture configuration, view the instance detail page.What you cannot do: The instance will not process ingestion or retrieval requests until it becomes active.
+Once the SDK makes a successful authenticated call with the instance’s API key, the status transitions to active.What you can do: Generate API keys, initialize memory architecture configuration, view the instance detail page.What you cannot do: The instance will not process ingestion or retrieval requests until it becomes active.

 The instance is running and accepting requests.
 The SDK has successfully connected and the instance is processing ingestion, retrieval, and streaming operations.What you can do: Full functionality — ingest memories, retrieve context, update configuration, view analytics.